jainshilpi/HGCalTBSimulation/README.md

-# HGCalTBSimulation: The code set up was taken from Vincenzo Ciriolo
+# HGCalTBSimulation: The code set up was adapted from Vincenzo Ciriolo